The-Jedi-501/Matrix-Media/README.md

 ## What I Learned

-A few things worth calling out, because they weren't obvious to me going in:
+A few things worth calling out, because they weren't obvious to me going in and made alot of the process signficantly easier:

 - `dir()` is genuinely useful documentation when working with undocumented WinRT objects
 - `millis()` overflow is handled correctly by unsigned subtraction — the 49-day wraparound isn't actually a problem if you don't fight the modular arithmetic
 - Fixed-width protocol tags save you from a whole category of parsing bugs
 - ESP32 GPIO 6–8 are flash pins — touching them causes boot loops; 34/35/36/39 are input-only with no internal pull resistors
 - Arduino `.ino` files *must* match their parent folder name exactly, or the IDE won't touch them
+- Overall anything revolving around bits and just the overall math involved and understanding serial protocol connection

 ---

 *Built by [The-Jedi-501](https://github.com/The-Jedi-501) — feedback and questions welcome.*